holochain/docs-pages/src/concepts/7_validation.md

 ## How validation rules are defined

-If you're using our [Rust HDK](https://developer.holochain.org/api/latest/hdk/), your validation rule for any entry or link type is simply a function that takes a string, analyzes it, and returns a result (`Ok` or error message).
+The validation rule for any entry or link type is simply a function that takes a string, analyzes it, and returns a result (`Ok` or an error message).

-If your entry holds structured data such as JSON, however, it's annoying to hand-roll your own parsing code so the HDK lets you declare a validation function to accept a [struct](https://doc.rust-lang.org/rust-by-example/custom_types/structs.html) of your own creation.
-If it sees this sort of function, it'll automatically assume that the entry content is JSON and try to deserialize it into an instance of that struct.
+If your entry holds structured data such as JSON, however, it's annoying to hand-roll your own parsing code.
+The HDK lets you write a validation function that accepts a typed [struct](https://doc.rust-lang.org/rust-by-example/custom_types/structs.html) rather than a string.
+It'll automatically assume that the entry content is JSON and try to deserialize it into an instance of that struct.
 If it can't make the conversion, validation fails before your function is even called.
-This lets you forget about the low-level details and work with your app's native types.
+This lets you forget about the low-level details and work with the native types that you've defined in your app.

 ## Guidelines for writing validation rules

 Validation functions **return a boolean value**, meant to be used as clear evidence that an agent has tampered with their Holochain software.
 This means they aren't appropriate for soft things, like codes of conduct, which usually require human approval.
-They should be [**deterministic**](https://en.wikipedia.org/wiki/Deterministic_algorithm) and [**pure**](https://en.wikipedia.org/wiki/Pure_function) so that the result for a given commit doesn't change based on who validated it, when they validated it, or what new information was available to them at validation time.
+They should be [**deterministic**](https://en.wikipedia.org/wiki/Deterministic_algorithm) and [**pure**](https://en.wikipedia.org/wiki/Pure_function) so that the result for a given commit doesn't change based on who validated it, when they validated it, or what information was available to them at validation time.

 Nothing can be invalidated once it's been published and validated, but just as with [updating or deleting entries](../6_crud_operations), you can write new data that supersedes existing data.

 ## Key takeaways

 * Validation supports intrinsic data integrity, which upholds the security of a Holochain app.
-* Validation rules are the most important part of a Holochain DNA, as they define the core domain logic that comprises the 'rules of the game.'
+* Validation rules are the most important part of a Holochain DNA, as they define the core domain logic that comprises the 'rules of the game'.
 * Validation rules can cover an agent's entry into an application, the shape and content of data, rules for interaction, and write permissions.
 * The result of a validation function is a clear yes/no result.
 It proves whether the author has hacked their software to produce invalid entries.
 * If the validity of an entry depends on existing entries, existing validation results on that data can speed up the process.
-* An author validates all their entries before committing the data to their source chain or publishing to the DHT.
+* An author validates their own entries before committing them to their source chain or publishing them to the DHT.
 * All public entries on the DHT are subject to third-party validation before they're stored.
 This validation uses the same rules that the author used at the time of commit.
 * Validation rules are functions that analyze the content of an entry and return either a success or error message.
 * When an entry is found to be invalid, the validator creates and shares a warrant, which proves that the author is writing corrupt data.